hemingway33/AgentBrad/README.md

-# Brad: an AI agent for financial health
+# Brad: an AI agent, with financial intelligence, for financial health